-The Office of Community Relations and the Morgridge Center for Public Service at the University of Wisconsin-Madison are pleased to offer a unique funding opportunity for community- university partnerships.
-The Community University Partnership Award (CUPA) provides recognition and support for exemplary and impactful collaborations between community organizations and UW-Madison faculty, staff, or graduate students.
+The Office of Community Relations and the Morgridge Center for Public Service at the University of Wisconsin-Madison are pleased to offer a unique funding opportunity for community-university partnerships.
+Funds are being generously provided by American Family Insurance.
+The Community-University Partnership Award (CUPA) provides recognition and support for exemplary and impactful collaborations between community organizations and UW-Madison faculty, staff, or graduate students.

 Community-university collaborations, whether connected to research, teaching, or ongoing projects or initiatives, are a clear embodiment of the Wisconsin Idea and demonstrates UW’s interest in advancing research and knowledge relevant to Wisconsinites, as well as global communities.
 UW-Madison appreciates the continuous role community partners play in advancing such collaborations and shaping effective impacts.

-Three total awards are available at amounts of $2,000, $3,000, and $5,000 which can be used to support or sustain existing community-university collaborations.
+Three total awards of $5,000 each will be available for use to support or sustain existing community-university collaborations.
 Funding may be used to support any activities of the partnership, including but not limited to developing a new project, advancing community-based research or learning, or supporting ongoing projects or activities.

 - Each application must be co-submitted by both the community partner and campus partner (i.e. a team member from the community organization and campus unit have to submit one application)